Nur Diansyah

-Nur Diansyah (born 18 December 1998) is an Indonesian professional footballer who plays as a defender for Liga 1 club PSS Sleman, on loan from Borneo Samarinda.
+Nur Diansyah (born 18 December 1998) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Madura United.

 Club career

-Borneo FC
+Borneo F.C.
+Samarinda

-In 2017, Nur Diansyah signed a contract with Liga 1 club Borneo.
+In 2017, Nur Diansyah signed a contract with Liga 1 club Borneo Samarinda.
 He made his debut on 4 August 2019 in a match against PSS Sleman.
 On 4 August 2019, Nur Diansyah scored his first goal for Borneo against PSS Sleman in the 71st minute at the Segiri Stadium, Samarinda.

 Persika Karawang (loan)

-He was signed for Persika Karawang to play in Liga 2 in the 2018 season, on loan from Borneo.
+He was signed for Persika Karawang to play in Liga 2 in the 2018 season, on loan from Borneo Samarinda.

-Arema FC
+Arema F.C.

-He was signed for Arema FC to play in Liga 1 in the 2020 season.
+He was signed for Arema to play in Liga 1 in the 2020 season.
 Nur Diansyah made his debut on 2 March 2020 in a match against TIRA-Persikabo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

-Return to Borneo FC
+Return to Borneo F.C.
+Samarinda

-In 2021, it was confirmed that Nur Diansyah would re-join Boneo, signing a year contract.
+In 2021, it was confirmed that Nur Diansyah would re-join Boneo Samarinda, signing a year contract.
 Nur Diansyah made his debut on 4 September 2021 in a match against Persebaya Surabaya at the Wibawa Mukti Stadium, Cikarang.